-with the following fields:

-- From the Type/Action menus, select request and set. - In the Destination field, type any suitable header name (for example, http.X-Separator) - In the Source field, type any special character or string you want (for example, "|") - 2.
+- 1. Create a new header (/guides/basic-configuration/adding-or-modifying-headers-on-http-requests-and-responses) with the following fields: - From the Type/Action menus, select request and set. - In the Destination field, type any suitable header name (for example, http.X-Separator) - In the Source field, type any special character or string you want (for example, "|") - 2.
 Reference the new header variable in the log format box for your specific provider (for example, req.http.X-Separator).

-§ Setting Up Remote Log Streaming (/guides/log-streaming/setting-up-remote-log-streaming)
+§ Setting up remote log streaming (/guides/streaming-logs/setting-up-remote-log-streaming)